 In a mouse study researchers noted that a green coffee bean extract reduced blood triglyceride levels.
 However, the researchers also noted that neither chlorogenic acid or caffeine by itself was able to reduce reducing body weight gain or fat accumulation in the belly.

-In another study researchers compared different types of coffee in 30 healthy, normal-weight people.
+In another clinical study researchers compared different types of coffee in 30 healthy, normal-weight people.
 The study lasted 3 months (12 weeks).

 The supplement they used was called Svetol